-The Foundation's investments include funds held by the State Board of Administration within the Florida PRIME account.
+The Foundation's investments, which include restricted and unrestricted investments, include funds held by the State Board of Administration within the Florida PRIME account and investments managed by the Florida Prepaid College Board.
 These investments are recorded at cost which approximates fair value.